AventusProtocolFoundation/docs/docs/protocolClassic.md

 #### Method: `createEvent`

-> Note: Event creation requires a deposit in AVT, and is therefor challengeable by other actors in the network.
+> Note: Event creation requires a deposit in AVT, and is therefore challengeable by other actors in the network.
 See [Event Challenges](/proposals-classic#event-challenges)

 ##### Method Parameter Descriptions